pink-gorilla/gorilla-renderable/README.md

 - `:goldly` not yet implemented. will be in goldly

+# notebook transactor

+`lein transactor new` creates demo-nb.edn
+`lein transactor add` adds new code segment to document,and reevaluates notebook.

 ## Licence

 This code is licensed to you under the MIT licence.
 See LICENCE.txt for details.